 Top Brands of the Best Football Visors

-While there are still some solid options from lesser known brands, it is hard to go wrong buying a visor from one of the top brands below.
+While there are still some solid options from lesser known brands, you won’t wrong buying a visor from one of the top brands below.

 Schutt is a big name in football gear, especially helmets.
 Their visors are produced using high-density polycarbonate with a fortified edge, and will stand up to Ray Lewis type hits no problem.
 Of course, all Schutt visors will fit on all Schutt helmets.
 Schutt additionally offers tab stickers in eight colors so you can coordinate your visor with your team colors.